Pearl Beach, New South Wales

 Pearl Beach is a suburb of on the Central Coast of New South Wales, Australia.
 Pearl Beach was assigned 'suburb' status by the Geographical Names Board of NSW on 25 October 1991.

 History

-Pearl Beach has a rich Indigenous history that is largely ignored by historical markers which have been erected in the community to commemorate visits by white settlers.

 On 2 March 1788 Captain Arthur Phillip sailed north from Sydney Cove, Port Jackson, to the inlet described by Captain James Cook in 1770 as a "broken land" (id est Broken Bay).